-I. Suspect Gone-on-arrival (GOA)
+J. Suspect Gone-on-arrival (GOA)

-- In addition to the initial investigation procedures included in this protocol, obtain the following information when the suspect has left the scene (GOA) prior to patrol officers' arrival: - a.
+- 1. In addition to the initial investigation procedures included in this protocol, obtain the following information when the suspect has left the scene (GOA) prior to patrol officers' arrival: - a.
 Suspect's name, date of birth, and physical description, including clothing - b.
-Suspect's direction and mode of travel upon leaving the premises - c.
-Description of the suspect's vehicle, if applicable - d.
-Where the suspect might have gone

-- e.
-Where the suspect stays when not with the victim - f.
-Whether the suspect has ever interfered with the victim's attempts to seek help, especially from law enforcement - Take the following actions when the suspect has left the scene (GOA) prior to patrol officers' arrival: - a.
-Search for the suspect on the premises. - b.
-Search for the suspect in the immediate area and the direction and area where the suspect might have fled. - c.
+Whether suspect possesses or has access to a firearm, including type and description - c.
+Suspect's direction and mode of travel upon leaving the premises - d.
+Description of the suspect's vehicle, if applicable - e.
+Where the suspect might have gone - f.
+Where the suspect stays when not with the victim - g.
+Whether the suspect has ever interfered with the victim's attempts to seek help, especially from law enforcement - 2.
+Take the following actions when the suspect has left the scene (GOA) prior to patrol officers' arrival: - 1.
+Search for the suspect on the premises. - 2.
+Search for the suspect in the immediate area and the direction and area where the suspect might have fled. - 3.
 Check with 911 for other addresses where the suspect might be located.
-Issue a squad pick-up. - Request that 911 air squad pick-up on all active dispatch channels. - Issue a be-on-the-lookout alert (specify local procedures.) - Note squad pick-up and alert actions in the report. - d.
-Encourage the victim to call 911 if the suspect returns. - e.
-Provide information to the victim about restraining orders, how to request that the prosecutor file a criminal complaint, advocacy services, and shelter. - f.
-Offer to transport the victim or arrange for transport to shelter or another safe place if needed.
+Issue a squad pick-up. - Request that 911 air squad pick-up on all active dispatch channels. - Issue a be-on-the-lookout alert (specify local procedures.) - Note squad pick-up and alert actions in the report. - 4.
+Encourage the victim to call 911 if the suspect returns. - 5.
+Provide information to the victim about restraining orders, how to request that the prosecutor file a criminal complaint, advocacy services, and shelter.

-- g.
-Provide whatever assistance is reasonable to help the victim to secure broken doors or windows. - h.
-Collect and process evidence in the same manner as when an arrest has taken place. - i.
-Remain at the scene until the officer believes the likelihood of further violence has been eliminated. - j.
-After leaving the scene, when possible, drive by the residence over the next few hours and return to look for the suspect. - k.
+- 6. Offer to transport the victim or arrange for transport to shelter or another safe place if needed. - 7.
+Provide whatever assistance is reasonable to help the victim to secure broken doors or windows. - 8.
+Collect and process evidence in the same manner as when an arrest has taken place. - 9.
+Remain at the scene until the officer believes the likelihood of further violence has been eliminated. - 10.
+After leaving the scene, when possible, drive by the residence over the next few hours and return to look for the suspect. - 11.
 Prior to clearing the scene, ensure that the victim receives information about victim advocacy services, protection orders and how to request criminal charges.
+Provide written materials in the victim's preferred language.
+Provide sight translation to those with LEP if translated versions are not available in the victim's preferred language.
+Do not assume Deaf/HOH individuals are fluent in written English.

-J. Victim Engagement
+K. Victim Engagement

-- 1. Work in collaboration with victims and provide specific support and attention to safety. - Notify the local advocacy program by telephone at (number) on all domesticrelated arrests and gone-on-arrivals as soon as possible.

-NOTE: This requires a negotiated arrangement with an advocacy group to provide such follow-up.
-See the Saint Paul Intervention Project website for a complete description of advocacy in these cases (www.stpaulblueprintspip.org)
+- 1. Work in collaboration with victims and provide specific support and attention to safety. - 2.
+Notify the local advocacy program by telephone at (number) on all domestic-related arrests and gone-on-arrivals as soon as possible. - NOTE: This requires a negotiated arrangement with an advocacy group to provide such follow-up.
+See Make the Call A Toolkit for Advocacy Programs to Implement Advocacy-Initiated Response to Domestic Violence Crimes (air.praxisinternational.org) and the Saint Paul and Ramsey County Domestic Abuse Intervention Project website for a complete description of advocacy in these cases (www.stpaulblueprintspip.org) - 1.
+Preferred: make the referral before clearing the scene, but at the latest immediately after booking. - 2.
+Provide the advocacy program with the following information: - Case number - Victim's name, address and phone numbers

-- a.
-Preferred: make the referral before clearing the scene, but at the latest immediately after booking. - b.
-Provide the advocacy program with the following information: - Case number - Victim's name, address and phone numbers - Suspect's name and date of birth - The charge(s) and whether the suspect was arrested - A brief description of the incident - Any information regarding the victim's needs (e.g., interpreter, medical treatment and facility, need for shelter)
+- Victim's preferred language and method of communication - Suspect's name and date of birth - The charge(s) and whether the suspect was arrested - A brief description of the incident - Information about risk and danger, including whether the suspect possesses or has access to firearms - Any information regarding the victim's needs (e.g., interpreter, medical treatment and facility, need for shelter)